shirishinamdar/shirishinamdar.github.io/_posts/2025-03-20-apache-virtualhost-ubuntu.md

 Three directives were added or updated inside the file:

-**1. ServerAdmin** — set to a contact email so users can reach the administrator if Apache encounters an error:
+**1. ServerAdmin**, set to a contact email so users can reach the administrator if Apache encounters an error:

 ```
 ServerAdmin yourname@example.com
 ```

-**2. DocumentRoot** — updated to point to the new site directory:
+**2. DocumentRoot**, updated to point to the new site directory:

 ```
 DocumentRoot /var/www/gci/
 ```

-**3. ServerName** — added as a new line (not present in the default file) to tell Apache which domain maps to this VirtualHost:
+**3. ServerName**, added as a new line (not present in the default file) to tell Apache which domain maps to this VirtualHost:

 ```
 ServerName gci.example.com